happyfoxinc/helpstack-android/README.md

 Installating the HelpStack library is fairly straight-forward.

-#### Eclipse/ADT:
 1. Clone or download the library along with its dependencies from the Git repository.
 2. Import it as a library project into your Application.
 3. Set the flag for *manifestmerger.enabled* to *true* in your *project.properties* file:

         manifestmerger.enabled=true

-#### Android Studio:
-We are working on including HelpStack as a gradle dependency in your Android Studio project.
-It will be available soon.

 ## Using the Library